Elijas/auto-youtube-subscription-playlist-2/README.md

 1. Open the Google Sheet, then in menu: `Functions` / `Update Playlists`

-(Notice: on first time use, only a timestamp will be added (prevents adding an unlimited set of videos on first time use)).
+(Notice: when used first time, only a timestamp will be added (prevents overflow with old videos)).

 ##### Scheduled playlist update: